2.5 GenAI Prompting

 Prompting Modes

-Prompt crafting is the process by which you create statements or questions that direct a genAI model to respond in a way that serves your purpose.
-A prompt is the statement or question that activates the model to respond in a specified manner.
 Though prompt crafting is similar to prompt engineering, prompt crafting is the activity in which most end users engage; whereas, prompt engineering is mostly performed by those with the technical skills to refine the model’s ability to process prompts or by those with advanced prompting skills who want to tighten or limit the model’s mode of response.
 Ramlochan (2024) mentions that prompt engineering is conducted by those with specialized encoding skills.
 Unfortunately, as of this writing, many who communicate on the topic of prompting do not differentiate between the two terms.

-Prompting can be achieved using various methods.
-You can simply ask a question or give a command.
-This is the easiest form of prompting.
-You can create a one-sentence prompt to elicit an output or use multi-paragraph prompts to direct the application to create a more narrow and specific output.
-You can refine your prompt through a conversational approach using a question and answer method.
-You may also choose to elicit an output all at once with one prompt, or you may choose to break up the prompting task into phases, proceeding in a step-by-step manner.
+How you go about the process of prompting is up to you: You may choose to elicit an output all at once with one prompt, or you may choose to break up the prompting task into phases, proceeding in a step-by-step manner.
 You may also choose to create a prompt that directs the application itself to proceed using a phased approach.
+We can categorize prompting into three types:

 Your preferred method(s) will develop over time, and with experience they will become adaptable to the context and purpose at hand.
 Whichever approach you choose, always consider the output as draft material that will require your thorough review before use in your communications.